madrover/pyscaler/docs/features.rst

  - **Interactive counter graphs**

-   The performance data can be easily visualized using available graphs..
+   The performance data can be easily visualized using available graphs.
    There are different graphs per monitored target and counters that can be zoomed.

 - **Control**

    PySCaler can be execute actions against its managed nodes.
 These action can be execute manually or triggered automatically when defined performance thresholds are hit.